A) Baka ♫ Lyrics

 I strongly follow the former, and am against the latter approach, nearly to the point that I consider the latter to be mistaken and the former to be the only correct method.
 If you might find the English style of writing my translations come in, “hard to understand”, it’s because of this.
 Naturalizing the English, in favor of making it easier for all possible readers to understand it, at the cost of no longer sounding exactly like what the singer / character is saying, is a liberty I will not take.

 ► I like linguistics, anime, games, sharing, science and history.

 ► I don’t believe in money, religion, governments.
 We made them up.

 ► My online nick is Kyuzo or Kyuzo_dono mostly.
 It originates from 7 Samurai franchise.

 ► Certain online activities of mine that are, however dispersed, probably worth mentioning, would be:

 - Q&A contributions on WikiAnswers, under Kyuzo

 - Song translations on Gendou, under Kyuzo_dono

-I picked up the interest for Japanese by and since watching anime in Japanese audio around 6~7 years ago and after picking up the basics, self-studied to get a better hold of the language.
+► I picked up the interest for Japanese after watching anime in Japanese audio.
+After picking up the basics, I self-studied to get a better hold of the language.
 Watching anime, listening to Japanese songs, reading manga, attending some classes, self-studying and very helpful online sources contributed to what little I know today.
-I have always been fighting extreme limitations provided by the culture and the government of my country, but one of my favorite sayings which wraps it all up for me is “what doesn’t kill you, makes you stronger”.